YandongZheng/scITDG/README.md

-# *scITDS* is an algorithm for identifying time-dependent genes in single-cell transcriptome sequencing data
+# *scITDG* is an algorithm for identifying time-dependent genes in single-cell transcriptome sequencing data

 * The scripts to reproduce the main figures that identifying time-dependent genes can be found in [Analysis](https://github.com/YandongZheng/scITDG/tree/main/Analysis).